ErickMwangi/python-p3-restaurant-without-sqlalchemy/README.md

 - `Customer find_by_name(name)` class method
   - given a string of a **full name**, returns the **first customer** whose full name matches
 - `Customer find_all_by_given_name(name)` class method
-  - given a string of a given name, returns an **list** containing all customers with that given name
+  - given a string of a given name, returns an **list** containing all customers with that given name.

 #### Restaurant